The Amazing Race: There's at least one racer per season that's completely useless on tasks, dragging down their teammate.

 There's Chuck.
 At the start much of the show's humor came from demonstrating someone in so far over his head he's in danger of being crushed by the pressure.
 He also demonstrates erratic competence, often managing to both save the day and act as The Load in the same episode.
 He has largelyoutgrown this now, and is actually pretty darn competent much of the time.

-With the possible exception of Adam Mitchell, who borders on The Millstone, especially in The Long Game.
+Adam Mitchell, who borders on The Millstone, especially in The Long Game.
 Note, however, that for once the Doctor dumps him as soon as his status becomes clear.
 Also take note that Adam was only invited because of Rose's poor judgement of his character (plus it was strongly hinted that she invited him because he was in the Doctor's words, a "bit pretty").
 The Doctor wasn't so sure, and the Doctor always chooses companions whom he knows without a doubt will rise to the occasion.

 In the post 2005 series, The Doctor makes a point of refusing to allow anyone who are too small-minded or unimaginative or fearful of the unkown to join him on his adventures because he knows they would end up being The Load or The Millstone.
 In fact, he nearly left Rose in the wrong timeline because she came dangerously close to being The Millstone when she tried to alter the timeline by saving her doomed father in the episode "Father's Day".